 Being involved with a symphonic chorus, where 100 musicians sing with a full orchestra is a dream that many aspire too.
 Rehearsals are fast-paced, challenging and sometimes difficult; but the results – performing with others to an audience – makes it all worth it.

 I can’t speak highly enough of the people and the coordinators of the chorus.
-All have bent over backwards to help and chorus members are extremely friendly.
-I feel valued as a member and feel like my experience is something that is needed.
-As in, I’m just another choir member and my blindness is just a part of things.
+All have bent over backwards to help, and chorus members are amicable.
+I feel like a member and feel like my experience is something that is needed.
+As in, I’m just another choir member and more

 Things I have found helpful during rehearsals include:

-1. My braille music scores.
-Without my music, I would find it very difficult to keep up.
-Bar numbers are referenced all the time and I need to be able to find them quickly.
-Also, having both lyrics and music means I can sort of reading both at once, depending on what I need.
+• My braille music scores.
+Without the use of braille music, I would find it very difficult to keep up.
+Bar numbers are referenced all the time, and I need to be able to find them quickly.
+Also, having both lyrics and music means I can read both at once, depending on what I need.
 Now, I can sing a lot of the music and mostly just look at the lyrics.

-2. A digital recorder is absolutely necessary.
-I mostly use my phone for small things such as markings on the score that need to be made or little things that we need to know.
-I quickly commit them to memory, but do have a page at the back of my score with all those markings and may add them into my electronic version and print before the conductors’ rehearsal.
+• A digital recorder is necessary.
+I mostly use my phone, mainly for small things such as markings on the score that need to be made or little things that we need to know.
+I quickly comit them to memory, but do have a page at the back of my score with all those markings and may add them in to my electronic version and embose before the conductors rehearsal.
 I found hard copy braille much easier to use due to the speed of which I need to locate sections.

-3. My concentration level is at 200 all the time.
-I must listen constantly to everything around me.
-Not just the director and my entrances but everything else too.
+• My concentration level is at 200 all the time.
+I must listen constantly to every thing around me.
+Not just the director and my entrances but every thing else too.